christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

   var compiler = Webpack(webpackConfig, function () {

     // Due to a bug with the style-loader we have to "touch" a file
-    // to force a rebundle.
-Kudos to my colleague Stephan for this one fs.writeFileSync(mainPath, fs.readFileSync(mainPath).toString());
+    // to force a rebundle after the initial one.
+Kudos to my colleague
+    // Stephan for this one
+    fs.writeFileSync(mainPath, fs.readFileSync(mainPath).toString());
     console.log('Project is ready!');